How to Map Fields

 Handling Dropdown Fields

-For fields like Assignee, Priority, or Status, you’ll see a warning icon if they need more detail.
+You'll see a warning icon for fields like Assignee, Priority, or Status if they need more detail.
 Hit the cog icon for more options.

 Mapping Special Fields

-Some fields, like the Reporter or ID, can't be changed directly.
+Some fields, like the URL or ID, can't be changed directly.
 To map these, you might need to create a special field on the other side first.
 Then, you can link them up.
-Read more here.
+Read more in the following article: Storing Reference IDs/URLs Across Integrations.

 Last updated